tomas-langer/helidon-mp-native/README.md

 # helidon-mp-native
-Prerequisite:
-This example depends on Helidon 2.0 SNAPSHOT.
-You need to first locally install Helidon project.
+Prerequisites:

+- This example requires Java 11
+- If you want to run GraalVM native image, you need to install version 19.3.1

 ## Build and run Java application
 To build: